 There are a number of common issues that arise in the purchase of commercial property in Ireland whether it be by auction or private treaty.
 We set out these issues below for consideration.

-Your solicitor will carry out a full due diligence of the title of the property
+Your commercial property lawyer will carry out a full due diligence of the title of the property

 They will check to ensure you will be acquiring " good marketable title".
 If there are issues on title, they will identify these to you to allow you to make an informed decision as to whether you should proceed.